grscheller/neovim-notes/vimFactoids.md

   `<ctrl-r>`has no effect.
 * On modern Linux systems, the vi "executable" is either a symlink to ex, traditional BSD based vi, or a symlink to vim.
-If vim is started with the name vi, it launches itself in vi compatibility mode.
-Vim in compatibility mode is neither POSIX compliant nor an AT&T System V vi clone.
+If the vim executable starts with the name vi, it launches in vi compatibility mode.
+Vim in compatibility mode is neither POSIX compliant nor an ex clone.
 * In vi, you cannot navigate around file in *Insert Mode* or *Replace Mode* with the arrow keys.
 * Hitting `<ins>` while in *Insert Mode* or *Replace Mode* does not swap you between them.
-* `<ctrl-o>` vi does not let you execute a *Normal Mode* command while in *Insert Mode*.
+* In vi, `<ctrl-o>` does not let you execute a *Normal Mode* command while in *Insert Mode*.

 ---